Five Things You Can See

 3. The Microscopic Wonders of a Snowflake

 Imagine the delicate branching patterns, the six-fold symmetry, the incredible detail that unfolds as you examine them closely.
 Even though they all share the fundamental hexagonal shape, no two snowflakes are ever exactly alike.
 This uniqueness is a testament to the complexity of the processes that shape them.
-Consider the journey a snowflake takes from the clouds to the ground, and the intricate physics governing its formation.
+Consider the journey a snowflake takes from the clouds to the ground, and the nuanced physics governing its formation.

 4. The Vastness of a Starry Night Sky